ArohanGit/GithubCLI/README.md

 # GithubCLI
-Git hub commands step-by-step for beginers
+Git hub commands step-by-step for beginers - Developer also work on same line as new feature

 Refer following,
 - popular online book at https://git-scm.com/book/en/v2